STEPS TO SELLING A FARM IN NEW ZEALAND

 Selling your farm for a premium sale price is heavily reliant on three things:

-1. Choosing a rural property agent who understands any generational attachment and can work with your family and/or Trustees over a long period of time.
+1. Choosing a rural property agent who is superior at valuing farms but also understands any generational attachments and can work with your family and/or Trustees over a long period of time.

 2. Ensuring that your estate agent has relevant agricultural qualifications, professional experience and specialist knowledge of your particular type of farm operation, for example dairy, sheep, beef, crops, viticulture or forestry.